lazopm/old-portfolio/README.md

 # Applid.com Portfolio
-This is a very simple google app engine portfolio.
+A very simple google app engine portfolio.
+There is a little control panel where you can manage your projects.
-Projects are stored in the datastore, you can host this using the free quotas with no issues.
+Projects are stored in the datastore, you can host this using the free quotas.